nur1popcorn/mswm/README.md

 - `M4 + SHIFT + RETURN` spawn program `xterm`

 (`M4` is usually the super-key in linux based systems; for some MAC based systems it is `M2` instead.)

-## License
-For legal reasons, MSWM is currently *not* under any Open Source license.
-That said, if parts of the source code reappear in other projects in the future, it may be outside of our domain to pursue legal action. ¯\_(ツ)_/¯